yR-DEV/Angular-Practice/Unit-1/5-built-in-directives.md

 **EXERCISE**

 Inspect an element that is hidden by ng-show/hide in the browser.
 What does Angular do to hide an element?
+- it sets a class on the element called ng-hide

 **EXERCISE**

 Create a simple password validator like the one shown below.
 If the password is less than 6 characters, hide the submit button and show the error message.
 Otherwise, show the button and hide the error
+- done

 ![](http://zippy.gfycat.com/FelineEqualElectriceel.gif)